eoftedal/dirlist/README.md

 DirList
 -------

-A fuse file system driver for nginx and apache directory indexes.
+A fuse file system driver for mounting nginx and apache directory indexes as folders.

 How to use
 ----------